c0mm4nd/chainhouse/README.md

 # chainhouse
-Simple DDL program to load ethereum data into clickhouse
+Simple ETL program to load ethereum data into clickhouse

+This repo will be no longer updated, the further updates will be applied to https://github.com/njublockchain/kylinkit

 ## Ready